IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 ### <a name="ibcnetwork"></a>ibc.network(arrayPeers, [options])
 Set the information about the peers in the network.
 This should be an array of peer objects.
-The optional options parameter should be an object with the field `quiet` and/or `timeout`.
+The options parameter is optional.
+Each field in `options` is also optional.

+Options:
 - **quiet** = boolean - when true will print out only minimal HTTP debug information.
 Defaults `true`.
 - **timeout** = integer - time in ms to wait for a http response.
 Defaults `60000`.
 - **tls** = boolean - when `false` will use HTTP instead of HTTPS.
 Defaults `true`.